rahulteotia/ss-playhouse-app/README.md

 # Canvas Playground App
 A demo app to play with shapes in 2D space on canvas.

 The application is based on [ReactJS](https://facebook.github.io/react/) and uses [Flux architecture](https://facebook.github.io/flux/docs/overview.html).
-[Flux architecture](https://facebook.github.io/flux/docs/overview.html)is simply a new kind of architecture that complements React and the concept of Unidirectional Data Flow.
+[Flux architecture](https://facebook.github.io/flux/docs/overview.html) is simply a new kind of architecture that complements React and the concept of Unidirectional Data Flow.
 Please [read](https://scotch.io/tutorials/getting-to-know-flux-the-react-js-architecture) to know more about flux architecture.

 The setting up of environment is done using [Npm](https://www.npmjs.com/), [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/).